kimpro82/MyCodingContest/BaekJoon/Problems/Step/06/README.md

 ### 15596. 정수 N개의 합
-- I guessed it as a question related with using pointer(because of "&a") at first, but it was not.
+I guessed it as a question related with using pointer(because of "&a") at first, but it was not.
-- Hell easy one to ask about `vector` very simply
+Hell easy one to ask about `vector` very simply.
-- It's been a few days with pointer, I hate myself
+It's been a few days with pointer, I hate myself

 #### C++
 ```cpp